 The first three are clearly transcription errors.
 Level 96 is likewise a simple error; it is a repeat of the password to level 95.

-What is interesting about this is that in the first three cases, MS's password matches the code given in Jaime Villacorte's notes, even though Jaime Villacorte was describing the Lynx version of the game.
-This seems to indicate that the MS passwords were keyed in by someone who was, directly or indirectly, working from Villacorte's notes, and thus faithfully duplicated his typos.
+What is interesting about this is that MS's passwords all match the passwords given in Jaime Villacorte's notes, even though Jaime Villacorte was describing the Lynx version of the game.
+This strongly suggests that the MS passwords were keyed in by someone who was, directly or indirectly, working from Villacorte's notes, and thus faithfully duplicated his typos.
+(This hypothesis is further bolstered by the fact that in the Lynx game, the passwords are generated dynamically, and thus are not part of the game data.)

 Finally, I note that in the Lynx version of the game, there are messages of encouragement after every ten levels.
 The MS version follows the same pattern and uses the same messages, except that they omit the first four messages.
 Surprise, surprise: Jaime Villacorte's notes on the Lynx game neglect to mention the first four messages, but do contain the full text of the remaining ones.

 (One begins to wonder, after all of this, whether the programmer(s) at MS ever played the original Lynx game at all, or if they just worked off of other people's descriptions of the game.)